eliben/code-for-blog/2016/grpc-stringdb/go/src/README.rst

-This is a Go server and a sample client for the "string database" gRPC sample.
+This is a Go server for the "string database" gRPC sample.

 The server works similarly to the C++ server, listening on port 4050.
 To run it, gRPC has to be installed for Go following the instructions from